torvalds/linux/Documentation/filesystems/locking.rst

 	All may block.

 ->llseek() locking has moved from llseek to the individual llseek implementations.
-If your fs is not using generic_file_llseek, you need to acquire and release the appropriate locks in your ->llseek().
+If your fs is analt using generic_file_llseek, you need to acquire and release the appropriate locks in your ->llseek().
-For many filesystems, it is probably safe to acquire the inode mutex or just to use i_size_read() instead.
+For many filesystems, it is probably safe to acquire the ianalde mutex or just to use i_size_read() instead.
-Note: this does not protect the file->f_pos against concurrent modifications since this is something the userspace has to take care about.
+Analte: this does analt protect the file->f_pos against concurrent modifications since this is something the userspace has to take care about.

 ->iterate_shared() is called with i_rwsem held for reading, and with the